Hungarian hip-hop

-Popular Hungarian hip hop is popular among the inner city/urban population in Hungary.
+Hungarian hip hop is popular among the inner city/urban population in Hungary.
 Performers include a gangsta rap pioneer, Ganxsta Zolee, his local fellow Dopeman, L.L.
 Junior and Sub Bass Monster.

-These artists reveled in relative obscurity outside Hungary until Speak released a video which garnered worldwide attention as well as over 2 million views on YouTube.

 The beginning and domination in mainstream

 It began with a rapper named Ganxsta "Döglégy" Zolee (b.
 Zoltán Zana, 7 January 1968) and his clique The Kartel.
 He is the son of a high-class actor family and is a professional ice-hockey player.
 In musical grounds he was originally the drummer for a hard rock band Sex Action before forming his then-underground gangsta rap collective in 1995.
 Their first album Egyenesen a gettóból ("Straight out the Ghetto") was not a commercial success and gained little radio airplay, though their first single "Boom a fejbe" ("Boom to the Head") reached the top 20 on a major record megastore sales chart that was published weekly in Danubius Rádió (the only commercial radio station with full country coverage then).
 Their second and third LP's, Jégre teszlek ("Put you on Ice") and Helldorado, were big successes with the latter having a Latino rap influence and being certified platinum (50,000).